wbc2504/csharp-from-scratch/README.md

-# welcome to the csharp-from-scratch
+# welcome to the csharp-from-scratch training

+this is the code made in course